stormfiber/discardapi-go/README.md

 - For extensive usage and advanced features, upgrade to a PRO or VIP plan offering higher limits, faster response times, and premium feature access.

 ## Installation

+Requirements

+- Go 1.19 or later

+- Internet connection (for API calls)

 ```bash
 go get github.com/stormfiber/discardapi-go